iboutsikas/iboutsikas.github.io/README.md

 A boutique Jekyll theme for hackers, nerds, and academics.
 {:.lead}

+0. this unordered seed list will be replaced by toc as unordered list {:toc .large-only}

 ![Screenshot](assets/img/blog/hydejack-8.png){:.lead srcset="/assets/img/blog/hydejack-8.png 1920w, /assets/img/blog/hydejack-8@0,5x.png 960w, /assets/img/blog/hydejack-8@0,25x.png 480w" width="1920" height="1080"}
 Hydejack's cover page on a variety of screens.
 {:.figure}

 **Hydejack** is a boutique Jekyll theme for hackers, nerds, and academics, with a focus on personal sites that are meant to impress.